MatousAc/qag/research/notes.md

 * 7b-chatAE07: Same as above.
 Testing exact same w/o more Lora layers (increased gradient accumulation steps to 10).
 Produces slightly more difficult answers than the 06 model which has trained extra layers.
 * 7b-chatAE08: Same as above.
 Now testing w/ injection of custom evaluation metrics.
 Results are same as above.
 * **7b-chatAE09**: New data (Paulean && NAD).
 Train w/ optimal hyperparameters.
 Quality threshold 8.
 Inference is marginally slower potentially due to more layers?
 Answers generated are pretty good.
 Some slight improvement possibly.
 The nnew deduplication script is helping.
-* 7b-chatAE10: Training with newly deduplicated AE data.
+* 7b-chatAE10: Training with newly deduplicated && point/length filtered AE data.
+This model generally produces less multi-point questions, but usually when it does, the multiple points are slightly more relevant and easier to craft questions for.
+There may be something to explore here, but I can't mark this as the best model just yet.

 ## QG
 * 7b-chatQG00: Relatively specific unoptimized prompt.
 No custom tokens.
 Produces decent questions.
 Spits out a ton of "do not confuse w/ vs #"